zapier/visual-builder/docs/_quickstart/create_integration.md

 Start by making a new integration.

-Open the Zapier Platform Visual Builder](https://developer.zapier.com/){:target="_blank"} and click _[Start a Zapier Integration](https://developer.zapier.com/app/new){:target="_blank"}_.
+Open the [Zapier Platform Visual Builder](https://developer.zapier.com/){:target="_blank"} and click _[Start a Zapier Integration](https://developer.zapier.com/app/new){:target="_blank"}_.
 Add a name for this example integration like `My GitHub Example`, then add a description and a logo, perhaps GitHub’s for this example integration.
 Below that, answer a few questions about the integration, then click create.

 Well done!
 Now, let's make this new integration do some stuff.